Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 - Computer Predicted Total: 142.5

-Wisconsin is 3-4-0 against the spread, while Marquette's ATS record this season is 3-2-0.
-The Badgers are 3-4-0 and the Golden Eagles are 2-3-0 in terms of going over the point total.
+Wisconsin is 3-4-0 against the spread this season compared to Marquette's 3-2-0 ATS record.
+The Badgers have a 3-4-0 record hitting the over, while games involving the Golden Eagles have a record of 2-3-0 when it comes to hitting the over.

 Sportsbook Promo Codes